ohhsodead/arisen-studio/README.md

 **Comments, ideas, suggestions?** You can contact [me](https://github.com/ohhsodead/) via [Email](mailto:bettercodes1@gmail.com).

 ## Note
-- It's recommend to reinstall updates for games that will be modded.
-So the tool can create backups of original game files, and then can be restored when uninstalling mods.
+- It's recommend to update games before installing mods.
+In case the mods don't work, you can uninstall the mods using the original game files.

 ## Features
 * Fast, lightweight and simple to use